 The study guide is available and useful but not required.
-Get a good statistics calculator.
+Get a good statistics calculator and bring it every day.

 CALENDAR DESCRIPTION: The course provides an application of statistical methods to psychological problems: description of data in terms of averages, measures of variability and measures of relationships; correlation and regression, problems of sampling theory and statistical tests of hypothesis.
 Greater emphasis will be placed upon understanding the relevant principles than upon performing the mathematical calculations.